itsPat/itsPat/README.md

 Hi 👋 I'm Pat Trudel
 ---

-Efficiency obsessed developer experienced in building intuitive and performant user experiences.
+Efficiency obsessed developer experienced in building intuitive and performant user experiences for iOS.
 I take pride in my work and strive to bring as much joy as I can to the world through technology.

 ---